 Tenure-track and tenured faculty shall be evaluated for their teaching and service pursuant to the same standards and evaluative process applicable to the teaching faculty.
 (See Section III.E.)
 In addition, tenure-track and tenured faculty shall be evaluated for their scholarly or artistic accomplishments.
 Tenure-track or tenured faculty are expected to engage in and publish scholarly work or publish, exhibit, or perform artistic work in the faculty member's area(s) of specialization.
 As part of the review of scholarly or artistic accomplishments, a faculty member’s dossier shall be evaluated by an external reviewer.

 The work assignment for tenure track faculty should reflect the expectation that they will engage in scholarship or artistic activity relative to non-tenure track faculty for whom scholarship productivity is not evaluated.
 This differentiation in work assignment will result in a lower teaching load or service commitment for those in the tenure track.
-Models for this differentiation currently exist within the College of Liberal Arts and the Law School.
+Models for this differentiation currently exist within the College of Liberal Arts.
 As the other academic units of the University begin to include tenure track faculty in their ranks they should develop models which emulate this differentiation.

 Teaching load expectations can and will vary among the units of the university for both tenure track and non tenure track faculty.
 The differences in teaching load should reflect differing expectations for scholarly or artistic production, capstone projects, independent studies, and program development.
 As the GLS, HSB, and HSE develop differential models for faculty work load they should mirror these differences.

-In both the College of Liberal Arts and the Law School tenure track faculty are accorded a period of several months during the year, typically during the summer, where freedom from teaching allows for concentration on scholarly or artistic production.
+In the College of Liberal Arts tenure track faculty are accorded a period of several months during the year, typically during the summer, where freedom from teaching allows for concentration on scholarly or artistic production.
 As the GLS, HSB, and HSE include tenure track faculty among their ranks, those faculty should be accorded similar annual blocks of time free from teaching for concentration on scholarly or artistic production.